shengnian/webpack2-react-redux-starter/README.md

-# Shengnian UI
+# React Redux Starter for webpack 2
-A Component Library for React
+This starter is base on davezuko's see more infomation: [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit)

 ## Table of Contents
 1. [Features](#features)